metabrainz/picard-docs/source/glossary.rst

 **recording**

    An entity in MusicBrainz which can be linked to tracks on releases.
-For example "Be (One in a Million)" (recording id: fbd0e1a0-b6c5-4926-b89d-3922e4144da9) is the recording linked to track 14 on the album "Tourist".
+For example "`Be (One in a Million)
+   <https://musicbrainz.org/recording/fbd0e1a0-b6c5-4926-b89d-3922e4144da9>`_" is the recording linked to
+   track 14 on the album "Tourist".
 Each track must always be associated with a single recording, but a recording can be linked to any number of tracks.

    Please see the `Recording <https://musicbrainz.org/doc/Recording>`_ page on the MusicBrainz website for additional information.